Central Medical Stores’ Cashgate: From K69million Wedding Spree, Fombe Splashes Over K200million On Concubines’ Vehicles, Here Is The List

 Fombe has become very rich in less than two years of service at CMS.
 He is one of the few civil servants that have accumulated questionable wealth.

-Fombe has shocked, friends, relatives and the whole nation by being the first civil servant to host one of the most expensive weddings in Malawi and on top of that a newly employed civil servant.
+Fombe has shocked, friends, relatives and the whole nation by being the first civil servant to host one of the most expensive weddings in Malawi valued at K69million.
 Mother Of All Weddings.

 1-Violet Khonje- Toyota Axio